canonical/core-initrd/README.md

 following these steps:

 1. Update the changelog with latest changes since last release (use `dch -i` for this)
+1. Commit using `debcommit --release -a` which will commit the changelog update & tag the release
 1. Propose a PR to the repo with the new changelog, get it reviewed and merged
-1. Tag the repository with the new version
+1. Push the tag to the repository with the new version (GitHub pull requests do not update tags)
 1. Build the source package by running

-        git clean -fdx
+        git clean -ffdx
-        gbp buildpackage -S -sa -d
+        gbp buildpackage -S -sa -d --git-ignore-branch

 1. Compare with the latest package that was uploaded to the snappy-dev PPA to make sure that the changes are correct.
 For this, you can